 Please note, tickets are limited to 7 per student.

-If you are interested in attending the UConn Graduate Commencement please go to http://grad.uconn.edu/commencement-2016/ and follow all of the instructions.
+If you are interested in attending the UConn Graduate Commencement please go to the UConn Graduate Commencement Webpage and follow all of the instructions.
 Please contact the Graduate School directly if you have any questions regarding this ceremony.

 Please check this website regularly for important graduation information.